 The club is a place for children of all ages to come and play chess and go (if you don't know what go is, look here for a quick introduction to the game, or download igowin, an excellent free go-playing program - size 786k - which runs under Windows and includes a go tutorial).
 Go is somtimes known as igo (the Japanese name for the game), weiqi (the Chinese name), wei ch'i (the Cantonese name) or baduk (Korean).
 You can look at an example game played by one of our club members who took part in the European Youth Team Championships.

 We are always very pleased to have new members at our club.
 Our club members over the past few years have mostly been aged between 6 and 16.
 These have included beginners and also quite strong players.
 So if you come along, you should be able to find someone who is about the same standard as you are.
 It doesn't matter whether you come every week or just now and then.
 And it doesn't matter if you can't stay until the end.

 On ordinary meetings, when we do not have any special events, we often have Chess or Go teaching, or games on the Chess ladder or Go ladder.
 If you are subscribed to our e-mail list, you will get information about what is happening in future meetings.

 Here you can see some key documents relating to the club:

 These are some of the things our club does:

-This page is maintained by Paul & Andrea Smith.
-The last update was on 1 September 2019.
+This page is maintained by Paul Smith.
+The last update was on 1 June 2020.
 If you would like any more information, please e-mail us.